 Within the doctrine of the Trinity (three distinct persons, the Father, the Son, and the Holy Spirit), we find the inter-Trinitarian communion that has eternally existed.
 Within the doctrine of the Trinity, we can see the eternal covenant by which mankind would be saved.
 Part of that eternal covenant is that the Son, the second person of the Trinity, would become flesh and bear our sins.
 This eternal decree of God regarding the incarnation of Jesus was an eternal decree that the masculine gender would be chosen to be the Messiah, God in flesh.
 By necessity, this means that the male gender is the chosen gender of authority.

-So, gender specific terms in relationship to God are connected to theological doctrines.
-If those gender specific terms are altered, then those related doctrines can be affected as well.
-This is why we should not compromise the Word of God and subject it to gender specific political correct ideology.
-The Word of God is not to be altered by the whims of secular people.
+So, gender specific terms in relation to God are connected to theological doctrines.
+If those gender-specific terms are altered, then those related doctrines can be affected as well.
+This is why we should not compromise the word of God and subject it to gender-specific political correct ideology.
+The word of God is not to be altered by the whims of secular people.
 It is the other way around.
-The secular world, whether it admits it or not, is subject to the Word of God.
-Therefore, the Word of God stands secure and superior to man, including his politically correct views.
+The secular world, whether it admits it or not, is subject to the word of God.
+Therefore, the word of God stands secure and superior to man, including his politically correct views.